-If you are traveling to Europe and are not a citizen of the USA or a European country, you may need to obtain a visa known as a Schengen visa.
+If you are traveling to Europe and are not a citizen of the United States or a European country, you may need to obtain a visa known as a Schengen visa.

 In order to obtain the Schengen visa, travelers are typically required to have medical coverage for their entire stay in the Schengen territory.
-For those who do not have medical coverage elsewhere, a travel insurance policy with $50,000 of emergency medical and medical evacuation benefits typically satisfies requirements.
+For those who do not have medical coverage elsewhere, a single-trip travel insurance policy with $50,000 of Emergency Medical and Medical Evacuation benefits typically satisfies requirements.

 The Schengen Agreement was made to abolish border controls between European countries to allow travel between those countries as long as a Schengen visa is obtained.

 As long as the necessary controls have been completed upon first entering one of the Schengen countries, you will need only one visa.
 Whether you are visiting for business or pleasure, if you are not staying longer than 90 days, the Schengen visa is your best choice.

 “Applicants must show that they are in possession of adequate and valid individual or group travel insurance to cover any expenses which might arise in connection with repatriation for medical reasons, urgent medical attention and/or emergency hospital treatment.